edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

 ### API Gateway {/*api-gateway*/}

 An API gateway configuration identifies an API schema and the set of requests that must conform to that JSON schema.
-By default, all requests will be inspected.
-You may restrict inspection by:
+By default, your API gateway configuration validates all requests against an API schema.
+However, you may restrict inspection by:

 -   **Relative Path(s):** You may restrict payload inspection to one or more relative path(s).
 This relative path starts directly after the hostname.
 The available comparison modes are listed below.
     -   **Default:** {{ PRODUCT }} {{ PRODUCT_SECURITY }} will inspect all requests to ensure that they satisfy the API schema.
-    -   [Exact match (multiple entries):](#exact-match-multiple-entries) Use this mode to specify each desired relative path.
+    -   [Exact match (multiple entries):](#exact-match-multiple-entries) Restrict inspection to specific relative path(s).
-    -   [Wildcard match:](#wildcard-match) Use this mode to specify a wildcard pattern for the relative path.
+    -   [Wildcard match:](#wildcard-match) Restrict inspection to a wildcard pattern for the relative path.
-    -   [Regex match:](#regex-match) Use this mode to specify a regular expression for the relative path.
+    -   [Regex match:](#regex-match) Restrict inspection to a regular expression for the relative path.

         <Callout type="info">